zhangliukun/landscape-zale/README.md

 # Landscape-zale

 A simple and cool [Hexo](http://hexo.io/) theme based on [Landscape](https://github.com/hexojs/hexo-theme-landscape).
-Modified some colors and display, add some features .
+Modified some colors and display, add some features .It is my Blog's theme.

 - [Preview](http://www.zalezone.cn)

 # Change